Dexter2099/SureJan/docs/rumble-thumbnail-cache.md

 ## Configuration

-* Set `RUMBLE_DIRECT_OG=1` to fetch Rumble's OpenGraph thumbnails directly.
+* `RUMBLE_DIRECT_OG` enables direct OpenGraph thumbnail fetching for Rumble and defaults to `1`.
 The fallback CDN thumbnail is cached in the same location.
 * Ensure `MEDIA_ROOT` and `MEDIA_URL` are configured to serve media files.
   `THUMB_CACHE_DIR` controls the cache directory and defaults to `MEDIA_ROOT/thumbs`.